triton-inference-server/python_backend/README.md

 conda environment, your tar file may not contain all the dependencies required for an isolated Python environment.

-Alternatively, Triton also supports unpacked Conda execution enviroments, given it  points to an activation script to setup the Conda enviroment.
+Alternatively, Triton also supports unpacked Conda execution environments, given it  points to an activation script to setup the Conda environment.
 Usually the Conda activation script is located in:
 ````$path_to_conda_pack/lib/python3.7/site-packages/conda_pack/scripts/posix/activate```
 This speeds up the server loading time for models.

 After creating the tar file from the conda environment or creating a conda
-enviroment with a custom activation script, you need to tell Python
+environment with a custom activation script, you need to tell Python
 backend to use that environment for your model.
 You can do this by adding the
 lines below to the `config.pbtxt` file: